Guatemala City Entry Requirements

 Prohibited Items

-- Narcotics and illegal drugs—severe criminal penalties including lengthy imprisonment
+- Narcotics and illegal drugs, strictly prohibited.
+Severe criminal penalties apply.

-- Explosives and dangerous chemicals without proper authorization
+- Explosives and pyrotechnic devices without official permits

-- Counterfeit currency and goods—subject to seizure and prosecution
+- Counterfeit goods and pirated media, subject to seizure and fines

 Restricted Items